Henintsoa-rzfm/Henintsoa-rzfm/README.md

 ### Hi there 👋
 My name is Henintsoa RAZAFINIME, I'm an information system and business intelligence student passionate about web development and data.
+Currently working as a Data Extraction Validator at SmartOne.ai, and actively building my skills in web development.

 #### 🌐 About Me
 🎓 Currently studying Information Systems and Business Intelligence.